AusDTO/dta-website/_posts/2017-10-17-creating-a-govpass-digital-identity.md

 searchexcerpt: "We have been building a solution which will allow you to create a digital identity to use with government services."
 ---

 <p class="callout">The digital identity program is evolving.
-Read our (recent information)[https://beta.dta.gov.au/our-projects/digital-identity] on this topic.</p>
+Read our <a href="https://beta.dta.gov.au/our-projects/digital-identity">recent information</a> on this topic.</p>

 At the moment, even if you can do part of the process online, you still need to take 100 points of ID to a government service centre to have your identity checked in person.